-Although there are no design rules differences between large and small scale LNG carriers, the small scale fleet has different characteristics.
+Cargo containement

 One distinctive difference between small and large scale LNG carriers is the allowable pressure in the ship.
 The small scale ships often have IMO type C tanks (pressure vessels), see appendices X and the larger ships have atmospheric like IMO type A (max 0.7barg), IMO type B (MOSS, max 0.7barg) or membrane (max 0.7barg however currently 0.25barg on most LNGC’s) tanks.

 The advantage of type C tanks is that there is limited or no need for boil-off gas management within specified duration.
 I.e., the BOG will be contained within the tank resulting in rise of pressure and temperature till it reaches the designed relieving pressure of the tank.
 Disadvantages of Type C pressure tanks are reduced volumetric efficiency, limited tank size and increased weight compared with atmospheric tanks.
 See below some of the main characteristics of LNG in pressurized and atmospheric condition

 Pressurized storage (like figure X): Heat In – Boil Off Contained, LNG Temperature -126oC, density 363kg/m3